folio-org/folio-ansible/doc/ansible-roles.md

 Installs Okapi from apt as a system service with persistent storage.
 Depends on openjdk-8 and postgresql.

-## okapi-demo (*Deprecated*)
-Clones the folio-org/okapi repository from GitHub, installs and launches Okapi as a system service with persistent storage.
-Depends on common, openjdk-8, maven-3, and postgresql.

-## okapi-docker (*Deprecated*)
-Clones the folio-org/okapi repository from GitHub, builds and launches an Okapi server in development mode in a Docker container.
-Depends on docker-engine.

 ## okapi-src
 Clones the folio-org/okapi repository from GitHub, builds the JAR files needed for deployment.
 Depends on common, openjdk-8, and